ornotandrew/wraithy.github.io/_posts/2016-09-03-desktop-environment.markdown

 Personally, I have tried a fair number Linux desktop environments  over the years, including [KDE](https://www.kde.org/), [Cinnamon](https://github.com/linuxmint/Cinnamon), [Unity](http://unity.ubuntu.com/about), Elementary OS' [Pantheon](https://en.wikipedia.org/wiki/Elementary_OS), [Gnome 3](https://www.gnome.org/gnome-3/) and [i3wm](https://i3wm.org/).
 I've even experimented with [LiteStep](http://litestep.info/), an alternative to explorer.exe on Windows.

 As is often the case with software, all of the above had elements that I was really impressed with, but equally had failings which made me move on.
-I'll mention a few that really stood out to me.
+I'll mention some thoughts on three that stood out to me.

+### Pantheon desktop
-**Pantheon desktop** uses an app launcher called *Slingshot*.
+Elementary OS uses an app launcher called *Slingshot*.

 ![]({{ site.baseurl }}images/desktop_environment/slingshot.png){: .center-image style="width:75%;"}
 Slingshot launcher